 Sagrada Familia is the most iconic building in Barcelona.
 It’s a massive Roman Catholic Church with towering spires visible from all around the city.

 Take a short taxi ride from La Rambla to Sagrada Familia to experience one of the must-see buildings.
-Once you lay your eyes on the church, you’ll be amazing by the height of the building.
-Construction of it began in 1882, but there’s constant development for preservation and expansion of the church.
+Once you lay your eyes on the church, you’ll be amazed by the height of the building.
+Construction began in 1882, but there’s constant development for the preservation and expansion of the church.